 You can launch a new WordPress application on a new server or on an existing server.
 For this example, we have launched a WordPress Application on an existing server and have named it ‘Destination’.

-WordPress Migration — Install WordPress Migrator Plugin
+Step #2 — Install WordPress Migrator Plugin

 Next, you need to install Cloudways WordPress Migrator Plugin on your existing WordPress application hosted on another provider.
 Here’s how you can do it.